stablyhq/stably-runner-action/README.md

 ## Testing containerized/localized applications

-You can use the `url-replacement` option to enable containrized/local testing by replacing the original URL with a localhost URL.
+You can use the `variable-overrides` option to enable containrized/local testing by replacing the original URL with a localhost URL.

-Considering we have an existing test suite that we run in production (`https://example.com`), you can test your local application running in your CI at `http://localhost:3000` using this configuration:
+Considering we have an existing test suite that we run in production with tests using an envrionment variables `APP_URL`, you can test your local application running in your CI at `http://localhost:3000` using this configuration:

 ```yaml
 - name: Stably Runner Action